lobradov/jekyll-now/_posts/2018-01-04-Home-Automation-Ecosystem.md

 ## Network
 Logically, all devices and components of the system should somehow be connected.
 ESP8266 offers built-in WiFi, so naturally, you need Wifi network spanning throughout your house, and in some cases, to a wider area around your house (ie. when you are automating your garden irrigation).
 While many users will have a single Wifi Access Point with multiple antennas, others might decide to have multiple independent APs or Wifi Mesh covering whole area.

 Security is also a big concern when it comes to networking, as many decide to mix IoT and "regular" devices on a single network, or even worst, open up some IoT to Internet access.
-I'll explore some of the best-practices in further articles.
+I'll explore some of the best-practices in further posts.

 ## Message bus
 High-speed, high-capacity system for passing messages between the devices and automation software.
 In IoT industry, MQTT (as standard and protocol) is chosen as preferred option, but in home environments, we also see some other technologies, like REST, WebSockets or even CLI.